 Tuscan panzanella, tomato bread salad

-Breakfast is universally acknowledged as one of the main meals of the day: milk, coffee, fruit juices, cookies, brioches, and maybe yoghurt, home made jam and, why not, some pizza.
+Breakfast is universally acknowledged as one of the main meals of the day: milk, coffee, fruit juices, cookies, brioches, and maybe yoghurt, homemade jam and, why not, some cold pizza.

-This is nowadays breakfast.
 In the past, when my grandma was a child, it was totally different.
-They used to have panzanella (Tuscan bread salad) for breakfast.
-I love panzanella, because it’s refreshing, light and good, a summer dish… for lunch or dinner, not for breakfast!
+They used to have panzanella, the Tuscan bread salad, for breakfast.
+I love panzanella, as it is refreshing, light, and a perfect summer dish.
+But I’d rather have it for lunch or dinner, not for breakfast.

 Panzanella, Tuscan bread salad